ogm710811/manage-state-example-react/README.md

 Found myself in "impossible" states that were difficult to debug.

 Once you understand this, you are welcome to use:<br />
-React Query, SWR, Apollo Client
+React Query, SWR, Apollo Client, urql